 1er Etage SoPi

-The 1er Etage SoPi is a fabulous boutique hotel just a few minutes from the Moulin Rouge.
+The 1er Etage SoPi is a fabulous boutique hotel just a few minutes from the Paris Moulin Rouge.
 Despite its central location on a busy street, the hotel is both quiet and peaceful.
 Housed in an 18th-century, two storey-building, rooms are impeccably decorated with private bathrooms and air conditioning.
 1er Etage SoPi also has two lounges you can relax in, with a kitchen area where you can enjoy coffee or tea in the afternoon.
-A delicious continental breakfast is served daily.
-Numerous restaurants and bars are within walking distance – the lovely multilingual staff provide excellent recommendations.
+Even more, a delicious continental breakfast is served daily.
+Numerous restaurants and bars are within walking distance – the lovely multilingual staff provides excellent recommendations.

 Hotel Joke – Astotel

-Another one of our favorite hotels near the Moulin Rouge is the Hotel Joke Astotel.
-If you’re a fan of original and unique design, this is definitely the hotel for you.
+Another one of our best places to stay in Paris near the Paris Moulin Rouge is the Hotel Joke Astotel.
+If you’re a fan of the original and unique design, this is definitely the hotel for you.
 The Hotel Joke is ideal for an unforgettable, unusual holiday in the heart of the 9th arrondissement.
-Hotel staff are super friendly and the reception is open 24 hours a day, perfect if you have a late flight.
-The buffet breakfast is fantastic and served in a lounge flooded with natural light.
+Hotel staff is super friendly and the reception is open 24 hours a day, perfect if you have a late flight.
+Most noteworthy, the buffet breakfast is fantastic and served in a lounge flooded with natural light.
 Grab an afternoon or evening drink at the onsite bar.

 Restaurants near Paris Moulin Rouge

 A place to go before the Moulin Rouge show